-Emily Haver is a Seattle and Shanghai based actor, director, and theatre artist.
+Emily Haver is a Seattle and Shanghai based actor, writer, and director.
 She has her B.A. in Theatre and a minor in Chinese from Seattle University, and is currently pursuing a M.A. in Intercultural Communication Studies at Shanghai Theatre Academy.
 Emily grew up in the Washington cities of Seattle and Renton, and spent her teenage years living in southern China and travelling all over SE Asia.

 As a theatre artist Emily collaborates across cultures, making ensemble and experimentation-based work that provokes social questions and is emotionally grounded.